-Ascended Fanon: Long before the debut of the film, the name Captain Phasma existed way before Disney registered the trademark for the name, in the fan fiction Tarkin's Fist published in 2009, Phasma was a 10 year old daughter of an Imperial Admiral.
+Ascended Fanon: The name Captain Phasma existed way before Disney registered the name trademark.
+In the 2009 fan fiction Tarkin's Fist, Phasma was a 10 year old daughter of an Imperial Admiral.
 Her name was eventually adapted by Lucasfilm for the commander of the First Order Stormtroopers and was geared with a chrome Stormtrooper armor originally designed for Kylo Ren.

 B-Team Sequel: The first full-fledged Star Wars film not to directly involve George Lucas, instead created by J. J. Abrams.
 A rare case of the B-Team Sequel being more anticipated because of a changing of the guard from the original creator.

-Cash Cow Franchise: Disney bought Lucasfilm for $4 billion because Star Wars is one of the biggest (if not the Trope Maker, the Trope Codifier).
+Cash-Cow Franchise: Disney bought Lucasfilm for $4 billion because Star Wars is one of the biggest (if not the Trope Maker, the Trope Codifier).
 And it paid off: The Force Awakens made over $500 million in its opening weekend, and got to $1 billion in 12 days (the fastest film to hit that mark).
-One month later, it managed to overtake Avatar as the highest-grossing movie ever in North America, and the total there is now a staggering $930 million.
+One month later, it managed to overtake Avatar as the highest grosser in North America, and the total there finished at a staggering $936.7 million.
 Worldwide, The Force Awakens stands as the third highest of all time, as well as the biggest moneymaker not directed by James Cameron (both meaning it managed to, like Avatar and Titanic, surpass $2 billion worldwide, and, like only Avatar, do it on its initial release).
 Of course, that's not even getting into The Merch, or the inevitable Star Wars: Galaxy's Edge at the Disney Theme Parks.

 The approach with the new actors was to grab complete unknowns.
 When the initial announcement was made, everyone asked "Who the hell is Daisy Ridley?", and she's the female lead!